CoLRev-Environment/colrev/docs/source/manual/collaboration.rst

 Coordinating different modes of collaboration
 -----------------------------------------------------

-- The composition of human and algorithmic work can vary throughout the steps.
-It is at the reviewers discretion to complete operations manually, to
+The composition of human and algorithmic work can vary throughout the steps.
+It is at the reviewers discretion to complete operations manually, too.

 The init/prescreen/screen/data tend to be the steps where humans take the lead.
-Machines should take the lead on the more mechanical tasks (runnign the search/load/prep/dedupe/pdf-get/pdf-prep).
+Machines should take the lead on the more mechanical tasks (running the search/load/prep/dedupe/pdf-get/pdf-prep).

 - Start with collaboration between humans, between humans and machines/algorithms (need for validation/tracing/reset functionality, highlight that benchmarking "between-machines" is also important and supported)
 - Explain how colrev/git support asynchronous (merge) and synchronous (example: data) collaboration